Transfer Application Process

-- official final high school transcript mailed directly from the high school and SAT or ACT scores (required for transfer applicants who have attempted less than 30 semester [45 quarter] hours of course work at previous institutions)
+- official final high school transcript mailed directly from the high school (only required for transfer applicants who have attempted less than 30 semester [45 quarter] hours of course work at previous institutions).

 Transfer applicants who have attempted 12 semester (18 quarter) or more hours (excluding courses designated as remedial or developmental) of course work from a regionally accredited institution must present a cumulative grade point ration of 2.0 on a 4.0 scale.
 (Courses completed for vocational certification will be excluded from consideration for admission and scholarships.)
 Applicants must also earn a 2.0 GPR for the last term of attendance.

 Transfer applicants who have attempted 11 semester (17 quarter) or fewer hours (excluding courses designated as remedial or developmental) will be evaluated on their performance in college, high school GPA, and SAT or ACT scores.
 Emphasis will be placed on grades earned in college courses.

 Transfer applicants must have official transcripts of all college course work (part- or full-time, attempted or completed) from every institution attended (whether or not credit was earned or desired) sent directly from each institution to the Winthrop University Office of Admissions.

 Additional requirements for transfer students with course work completed at foreign institutions:

 Winthrop University does not evaluate or translate transcripts from foreign institutions.
 If you have taken classes at a foreign institution, your application will be considered incomplete until the following documents have been received by the Office of Admissions:

 - An official copy of the transcript mailed directly from the institution to Winthrop University.